bluerobotics/bluerobotics.github.io/commander/index.md

 <i class="fa fa-exclamation-triangle fa-fw fa-2x text-warning"></i>
 If you are using the _Thruster Commander_ on a vehicle, we highly recommend that you install a deadman switch to prevent it from running off without you.

+## Modifying or Replacing Potentiometers

+The potentiometers included with the _Thruster Commander_ are standard 10 k&Omega; potentiometers with center detents.
+These can be replaced with any potentiometers with a resistance of 10 k&Omega; or less.
+We recommend those with center detents to make it easier to set the motors to neutral.
+To fit the knobs, replacement potentiometers should have 6 mm diameter shafts with flats for a set screw.

+Should different-length cables for the potentiometers be necessary, the wires may be lengthened or shortened as desired.
+However they should not be run directly alongside wires carrying power for motors, as they may interfere with the potentiometers' analog outputs (i.e. sharing a tether).

 # Operation